Innovations and Ideas That Will Shape the Building Industry

 2. Energy Efficiency

 Energy-efficient products ran the gamut at IBS 2018.
 From revolutionary glass, LED fixtures, air conditioners, and smart thermostats to outdoor cooling and heating units, manufacturers outdid themselves in delivering products that considerably reduced energy costs.
 For example, ecobee, a home automation company that introduced the world’s first Wi-Fi-connected smart thermostat in 2009, won the Best Energy Efficient Product with its voice-enabled ecobee4 thermostat that is also a room sensor that helps manage hot or cold spot.
 Then there’s Guardian Glass with its vacuum insulated glass for windows that provides the same insulation as a wall – but is much better on the eyes.
 Acuity Brands delivered an economical surface-mounted LED fixture, while Mitsubishi introduced an outdoor multi-zone cooling and heating unit.
+You can use many of these products in connection with your energy efficient house plan.

 Top: Guardian Glass's ClimaGuard windows in this quaint living room are made of vacuum-insulated glass that provides the same insulation as a thick wall (courtesy The Future of Things).
 Bottom: A glass patio door in the dining area of a 4-bedroom, 4-bath, 2-half-bath Contemporary style home opens onto the outdoor deck.
 Take a look at the large glass windows of the Great Room, which protect the indoors from the sun’s glare and provide a great view of the outdoors (House Plan #161-1085).